awillig/dcp-vardis/dcp-vardis-project/dcpimplementation/README.md

   multiple demons or clients, build from the contents of `src/dcp/common`.
 * `../_build/libdcpsrp`: library containing functionality for the SRP demon and SRP clients.
-Incomplete.
 Build from the contents of `src/dcp/srp`.
 * `../_build/libdcpvardis`: library containing all the functionality required to support Vardis clients and the support implementation of